orb-lang/qor/doc/md/core/thread.md

 if it sees one\.
 The goal is that they cooperate with each other, and stay out of the way of a 'default' use of yield/resume\.

-This problem is solved with a rather splended and dense bit of code\.
+This problem is solved with a rather splendid and dense bit of code\.

 ```lua
   local function for_resume (co, ok, ...)